PostHog/posthog.com/contents/blog/vc-or-bootstrap.md

 We started by bootstrapping.
 The reality at PostHog is that Tim and I committed 12 months of personal runway to getting off the ground.
 We simply paid ourselves nothing for the first 6 months.
 That created stress - we had to save up ahead of time, then had to spend as little as possible in our personal lives.

 Then we got into [YCombinator](https://ycombinator.com).
-The personal stress evaporated and we focussed 100% on the business.
+The personal stress evaporated and we focused 100% on the business.

 What I didn't realize at the time is many teams will raise a pre-seed round, ahead of real traction or having a team - this reduces the barrier of needing a bunch of savings.